-Yet “Toy Story 4” has set the bar this season.
-It exceeded expectations and broke the franchise box office record as well.
-Pixar proved there was definitely one more story to tell with Woody’s (Tom Hanks) existential journey with Bo Peep (Annie Potts) about change, growth, and happiness.
-The studio upped its animation (from the porcelain shepherdess to the complex antique shop), and delivered a bittersweet finale that was even more tear-inducing than its predecessor.
+“Toy Story 4” is certainly the one to beat.
+It exceeded expectations while breaking the franchise box office record.
+Pixar proved there was definitely one more story to tell about Woody’s (Tom Hanks) existential journey.
+It’s about change and growth, with Bo Peep (Annie Potts) and Forky (Tony Hale) as the catalysts.
+Pixar upped its animation (from the porcelain shepherdess to the complex antique shop), and delivered a surprising, bittersweet climax.

 DreamWorks’ prestigious “Hidden World” concluded the beloved “Dragon” franchise on a high note, with director Dean DeBlois confronting the politics of hate, as grownup Hiccup (Jay Baruchel) secures the safety of his pal, Toothless, new companion Light Fury, and the rest of the dragon clan.
 Change, growth, and happiness envelope this finale as well.
 The animation is stunning, thanks to tech advancements at DreamWorks that allowed such an aesthetically opulent depiction of the Hidden World along with more detailed and tactile surfacing for every facet of the animation.